What is a Thermoplastic Elastomer?

 Thermoplastic elastomers have many applications, from everyday consumer items to specialty products and behind-the-scenes processes.

-The food and beverage industry tends to favor TPE because it’s easy to sterilize and quite durable.
+The food and beverage industry is a major consumer of thermoplastic elastomer tubing because TPE materials are durable and easy to sterilize.
 Additionally, TPE is impermeable to air and moisture, providing superior protection to whatever product or substance it contains.
-For example, TPE tubing is commonly used to store and transport liquids.
+Because of this, food and beverage tubing used to store, transport, and dispense liquids is often made from TPE.

 Thermoplastic Elastomers in Medical Applications